GeoNicol/GeoNicol/README.md

-- 👋 Hi, I’m @GeoNicol
+- Hi, I’m Geo
-- 👀 I’m interested in FinTech and Blockchain Technologies
+- I’m interested in FinTech and Blockchain Technologies
-- 🌱 I’m currently learning Solidity and all things Ethereum
+- I’m currently learning Solidity and all things Ethereum
+- My main programming language is Python
-- 💞️ I’m looking to collaborate on any Web3 project
+- I’m looking to collaborate on any Web3 or AI-related projects
-- 📫 How to reach me @GeoNicolaidis on Twitter
+- Reach me @GeoNicolaidis on Twitter